AnyChart/docs.anychart.com/Gantt_Chart_NEW/Live_Edit.md

 ## Default Behavior

+This section describes the default behavior of the chart in the Live Edit mode and lists the events triggered by users' actions.
+Please note that in addition to the special events mentioned below, all Live Edit interactions trigger [row events](Events#rows).

+**Note:** To learn how change the default behavior of the chart in the Live Edit mode, see the [Events](Events) article.

 **1. Editing Data Grid Text**

 Double-clicking on [data grid labels](Data_Grid/Columns#text_\(labels\)) (except for the first column) allows altering their text.